We-Are-the-Fabulous-Four/Project-1/README.md

 Census data pull code and visualizations are contained in: "Project-1-merge_df.ipynb."
-Lizzo data pull code and data frames are in: "
+Lizzo data pull code and data frames are in: "Lizzo_Data_Extraction.ipynb."